Staff favourites in Ontario

 Perched over rushing water

 Thirty-five metres below your feet, a torrent of water rushes towards Lake Superior.
-A challenging day hike, paddle or short boat shuttle brings you to Chigamiwinigum Falls.
+A challenging day hike, paddle or short boat shuttle brings you to Chigamiwinigum Falls in Pukaskwa National Park.
 You can hear the water long before you get there, and the view is spectacular!

 Nature, humans, and history, oh my!